ditsky/PresentationAssistant/README.md

 ﻿# SpeechFlow app

+#### This is an application that aims to replace traditional presentation tools like PowerPoint, Google Slides and Prezi.
+It allows lecturers to upload their materials, smoothly transition between multiple media sources and interact with the audience, from any device at the same time.

+## Team

+We are a team of three students from Brandeis University:
+* Joseph Kim: Product Manager (hahagugi@brandeis.edu)
+* Sam Ruditsky: Software Engineer (sruditsky@brandeis.edu)
+* Huaigu Lin: Software Engineer (kevinlinhg@brandeis.edu)

+We are the 2019 [**Brandeis SPARK Program**](https://www.brandeis.edu/innovation/grant-programs/spark/index.html) grand prize winner with $5000 funding.

+Dr. Tim Hickey (tjhickey@brandeis.edu) is our advisor.

+## Notes

+The app is still in developing stage.
+The code you're seeing on this repository is an older version.
+We have went through multiple pivots and changed many things.

+## Instructions

 You must download and run this app on your computer in order to use SpeechFlow to Control your presentations [link to SpeechFlow github](https://github.com/ditsky/SpeechFlow)